-NAPA — Host, Sarah Rutan: If you’re planning to use a ladder for a home improvement project, you’ll first need to know some basic ladder safety tips.
+ST. HELENA — Host, Sarah Rutan: If you’re planning to use a ladder for a home improvement project, you’ll first need to know some basic ladder safety tips.
 Today, we’re in Napa with Diamond Certified Expert Contributor Alan Kaiser of Kaiser Construction to learn more.

 Diamond Certified Expert Contributor, Alan Kaiser: On our job site, we keep a lot of ladders around here.
 We have ones for different heights, depending on where we have to work.
 You want to choose one that’s high enough to get you where you need to be without reaching too far without having to go to high on the ladder.

 We also have a couple of different types.
 This one, you’ll notice, has a fiberglass side.
 That’s for when you’re working around electricity; it won’t transmit down to the ground.
 So, that’s what this is.
 You probably don’t need one of these.
 But if you do, if you’re going to do electrical work, you should grab one that has the fiberglass sides on it.

 Now you’ll notice this one.
 This one gets us up much higher and still be able to stand at a lower level on the ladder, and still be safe and secure.
 So, one of the other things you’re going to want to do when you’re using a ladder is just make sure you lock these down.
 That makes the ladder much more secure and keeps you stable.

 And then remember, only go as high as the ladder manufacturer suggests you go.
 See, right here, I can stand here, and I can work, and I can reach, and I – now, I can’t quite reach that.
 So, I could take this ladder up there and stand on a higher rung; but instead, I’m going to get that ladder, and I can take it over there, and I can reach that without getting too high.